SRombauts/SQLiteCpp/README.md

 It is designed with the Resource Acquisition Is Initialization (RAII) idom (see http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and throw exceptions in case of SQLite errors.
-Each SQLiteC++ object must be constructed with a valid SQLite database connexion, and then is always valid until destroyed.
+Each SQLiteC++ object must be constructed with a valid SQLite database connection, and then is always valid until destroyed.

 Depandancies: